Stress is the main reason for absence, shows research from GRiD

 “When employers recognise the huge impact that stress has on their employees and their business and they do something about it they see the results.
 In practice this means better morale, less absence and increased productivity.
 Those that utilise the services that come with group risk products are reaping the rewards and we would encourage others to follow suit.”

-About Lisa Baker, Editor, Wellbeing News 4303 Articles
+About Lisa Baker, Editor, Wellbeing News 4614 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.